reflectivity/reflectivity.github.io/working_groups/file_formats/index.md

 ## the principles

 - **inter-operability**: The format allows the data to be processed by a wide variety of software.
-  This of course requires the software developers to use the same standard.
 - **reusability**: The file contains sufficient information to process (or interprete) its content.
 - **correctness**: All quantities in the data file are well defined, labeled and come with an appropriate unit.
 - **ownership**: It must be clear from the content who the owner of the original data is and who